 How to Prepare for MCAT

 The MCAT is unarguably one of the toughest examinations you will have to write in your life.
 Therefore, you need to prepare adequately for the challenge ahead.
-To keep it short, we have listed three things that will help you as you prepare to write the test.
+We have listed three things that will help you as you prepare to write the test to keep it short.